Town and country planning in the United Kingdom: Use classes

 Classes A3 to A5 were formed in the 2005 amendment by a split of the previous A3 class 'Food and Drink', though this split was not effected in Wales; jurisdiction over secondary planning legislation being by then a matter for the Assembly.

-V

-Development control
+Development management

 A key part of planning control is exercised in the UK by preventing any significant development of property without permission by the local authority.
 In Part III of the Town and Country Planning Act 1990, under section 59 the Secretary of State delegates to public bodies the right to grant planning permission.